 Section 50.
 Disclosure.
-Financial, production, or sales data reported to the Agency by a manufacturer, retailer, or representative organization shall not be subject to disclosure, but the Director may release a summary form of the data that does not disclose financial, production, or sales data of the manufacturer, retailer, or representative organization.
+Financial, production, or sales 2 3 data reported to the Agency by a manufacturer, retailer, or 4 representative organization shall not be subject 5 disclosure, but the Director may release a summary form of the 6 data that does not disclose financial, production, or sales 7 of the manufacturer, retailer, or representative data organization.
+8